bfalk1/Riva-Backend/Assessment.md

 ## 6. Success Criteria

 Your implementation is complete when:
-1. All tests pass (`dotnet test` shows all tests passing)
+1. **All tests are implemented and passing** (`dotnet test` shows all tests passing)
 2. `CreditService.TryDeductCreditAsync()` is fully implemented
 3. Middleware is registered and working
 4. API blocks users with 0 credits (returns 402)
 5. Concurrency test passes: 10 requests with 1 credit = 1 success, 9 failures
 6. Response time is < 20ms (caching prevents 100ms database calls)
-7. Credit refill system is implemented and tested
+7. Credit refill system is implemented **with tests**
-8. Transaction audit system logs all credit operations
+8. Transaction audit system logs all credit operations **with tests**
-9. Authentication timeout is implemented and integrated
+9. Authentication timeout is implemented and integrated **with tests**

 ## 7. Testing

+**Important:** Testing is a mandatory part of this assessment.
+You must implement unit tests for all components.

 ### Run Tests
 ```bash
 dotnet test
 ```

+**Note:** You must implement tests before running `dotnet test` - no tests will execute until you write them.

 ### Test the API
 1. Start the API: `cd RivaAssessment && dotnet run`